Republicans oppose Pelosi's coronavirus legislation, flagging 'major' problems

 The White House also wanted a payroll tax holiday in the legislation, which Pelosi did not include.

-House Democrats unveiled legislation late Wednesday that calls for paid sick leave, free testing and provides funding to states that say they will help address economic hardships faced by Americans as the country grapples with the coronavirus.
+House Democrats unveiled legislation late Wednesday that calls for paid sick leave, free testing and provides funding to states they say will help address economic hardships faced by Americans as the country grapples with the coronavirus.

 The 124-page bill was slated to be considered in the House Thursday before the House leaves for recess at the end of the week.